-Jeffrey Epstein ‘threatened to expose’ Bill Gates’s affair with Russian bridge player
+Jeffrey Epstein ‘blackmailed’ Bill Gates with threat to expose alleged affair

-Jeffrey Epstein ‘threatened to expose’ Bill Gates’s alleged affair with Russian bridge player
+Jeffrey Epstein ‘blackmailed’ Bill Gates with threat to expose alleged affair with Russian bridge player

 ‘Mr Gates met with Epstein solely for philanthropic purposes,’ says Gates Foundation spokesperson